redb0/fastapi-logger/README.md

 - `env` - The name of the environment, see `fastapi_structlog.sentry.Environment`
 - `traces_sample_rate` - [Uniform sampling rate](https://docs.sentry.io/platforms/python/configuration/sampling/#configuring-the-transaction-sample-rate)
 - `log_integration` - Flag for using logging integration, by default `True`.
-For more information, see https://docs.sentry.io/platforms/python/integrations/logging/.
+For more information, see [sentry docs](https://docs.sentry.io/platforms/python/integrations/logging/).
 - `log_integration_event_level` - Parameter `event_level` for `LoggingIntegration`, by default `None`.
 - `log_integration_level` -  - Parameter `level` for `LoggingIntegration`, by default `None`.
 - `sql_integration` - Flag for using